 Students may request to substitute course requirements with another credit course that is equivalent in content and semester credit units/hours.
 A substituted course must be another credit course at the Health Science Center, or it can be transferred in from another regionally accredited academic institution.

 Students may request transfer in credit from another institution regardless of its regional accreditation status.
 Such requests are submitted in writing for evaluation by the Office of the University Registrar.
 Students should be prepared to obtain and provide supporting documentation for previous coursework, including course descriptions and syllabi.
-Students should further note that there are limits to the number of semester credit hours that may be transferred in according to academic residence requirements set forth by SACS.
+Students should further note that there are limits to the number of semester credit hours that may be transferred in according to academic residence requirements set forth by SACSCOC.

 Students who possess a license or credential in a particular subject area or professional field may request to have a professional certificate course requirement waived.
 When a course is waived, the semester units/hours of the waived course must be made up by taking another credit course equivalent to the same number of credit hours waived.
 When requesting a course waiver, students must provide the department with all requested documentation from their relevant credential(s) or license.

 In addition to sitting for official classes, regardless of method of instruction, students may earn academic credit through the following:

 - Course substitutions

 - College Level Examination Program (CLEP) subject exams